Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Instead of ammunition, the Solar may use their very anima.
 Once struck, this dissolves, leaving no evidence behind.

+### Inescapable Judgment

+**Cost:** 2m
+**Type:** Supplemental
+**Mins:** Archery 1

+With perfect control, the Solar lets loose a ranged attack that follows a perfect arc, angle, or even a series of ricochets to reach its target, diminishing the target’s Cover.
+Those in Full Cover only gain Partial Defense, while those in any less find their cover becoming meaningless.

 ### Spirit Piercing Technique